HERO: Learning Humanoid End-Effector Control for Visual Whole-Body Open-Vocabulary Object Grasping

-Our residual neural forward kinematics function, $\eta$, learns a correction to the output of the analytical forward kinematic function, $\text{FK}$, to output accurate end-effector poses.
-Specifically, given the current proprioceptive state of one operating arm and waist ${\bf x}_t \in \mathbb{R}^{10}$ at timestep $t$ and output from analytical FK, $\text{FK}({\bf x}_t)$, the final corrected end-effector pose $f^{\text{EE}}({\bf x}_t)$ is obtained via pose composition:
+\textbf{Residual Neural FK.} Our residual neural forward kinematics function, $\eta$, learns a correction to the output of the analytical forward kinematic function, $\text{FK}$, to output accurate end-effector poses.
+Specifically, given the current proprioceptive state of one operating arm and waist ${\bf x}_t \in \mathbb{R}^{10}$ at timestep $t$, and output from analytical FK, $\text{FK}({\bf x}_t)$, the final end-effector pose $f^{\text{EE}}({\bf x}_t)$ is obtained as:

 Note that the analytical forward kinematics function $\text{FK}({\bf x}_t)$ uses the robot geometry and coordinate transformations to compute the 6-DoF end-effector pose in the robot base frame.
 For precise robots, FK is itself quite accurate, however as our experiments will show, FK is inaccurate for our humanoid~\cite{ElasticityHumanoid07,HumanoidElasticCalibration21}, necessitating the need for learning a correction.